SzymonNowakowski/DIY_combination_lock_safe/README.md

-# DIY combination lock safe
+# DIY Combination Lock Safe

 A DIY three-dial combination-lock project for laser-cutting from plywood.